Doctus5/FYS-STK4155/README.md

     - tensorflow

 Packages can be installed using the comand "pip install #name_of_the_package#" or "conda install #name_of_the_package#" in case you are using a conda environment.

+project3 is a directory that cointais the necessary files for the Project 2.

+  "project3" folder contains the following:
+  - Jupyter notebook "nn_on_glaciers.ipynb" which runs all the studied features in this project.
+Is necessary of the Jupyter Notebook or Jupyter Lab to run it.
+  - nn.py, a python script where Neural Network and U_Net classes are located.
+  - method.py, a python script that imports several useful functions for data augmentation on images and pre-processing of landsat satelite images.

+Necessary packages or Libraries.
+Before running, make sure you have the following packages:
+    - numpy
+    - math
+    - random
+    - sklearn
+    - matplotlib
+    - seaborn
+    - tensorflow
+    - rasterio

+Packages can be installed using the comand "pip install #name_of_the_package#" or "conda install #name_of_the_package#" in case you are using a conda environment.